franloza/IVE/docs/FinalReport.md

 -   How similar are the obtained results to those in the original paper?

+Therefore, we will try to provide quantitative measures that could prove how much more a graph can be understood in 3D with respect to 2D.
+At the end of the report, we should give strong reasons about if using 3D graphics and virtual reality is a good combination to interact with information structures.

 2. Related work
 ---------------

+This experiment is an extension of the one proposed in the study *Evaluating Stereo and Motion Cues for Visualizing Information Nets in Three Dimensions.* Despite the paper of Ware and Franck is a good reference for comparing our conclusions with theirs., we must consider the context and the technology used for doing their experiment.
+This paper was published in 1996, when virtual reality started to be used in some applications but the technology was not very advanced in this area and a lot of research tried to show the possible future applications it may have in the next decade.
+The hardware used in the paper consisted of 3D LCD shutter glasses that provided the stereo vision and an ultrasonic head-tracking device embedded inside the frame of the glasses.
+The monitors used for the experiment ran at 120Hz and each eye received a 60Hz update rate using the shutter glasses.

+Of course, a great advanced in technology has happened since 1996, and twenty years later, more sophisticated technology is used, and this is an important factor that we cannot overlook.
+For our experiment, we use Oculus Rift Development Kit 2.
+This device has a resolution of 960x1080 per eye, a low-persistence OLED display, positional tracking and higher refresh rate that previous versions of Oculus Rift (Up to 75 Hz) and an external HDMI port \[2\].

+The difference in technology is one of the main differences between our experiment and Ware and Franck’s experiment.
+We introduced some differences in the conditions and the variables of the experiment.
+In the original paper, four different combinations in the type of visualization are carried out: 2D, 2D and head tracking, 3D and 3D and head tracking.
+However, in our experiment, only three conditions are tried: 2D, 3D and head tracking, and a combination of 3D, head tracking and partial visual reduction.
+This last condition could not be performed due to technical issues with the development framework and the time constraints of the experiment.

+Moreover, the variables taken into account for performing the experiment also changed.
+In the original paper, the number of nodes are varied to measure the error rate and the time employed by the subjects.
+They extract conclusions about performance using this metrics.
+On the other hand, we used a different approach for obtaining different results instead of the raw number of nodes and an abstraction called **complexity level** is used instead.
+This abstraction is made taken into account the number of nodes and the minimum and maximum degree that they may can have.
+This degree may vary among the define range but the number of nodes is fixed for each complexity level.
+Using different types of complexity levels, we tried to simulate different scenarios of complexity and how much does it affect to the error rate and employed time to comprehend the graph.

+Finally, the head movement is also taken into account.
+We use a distance metric provided by the Unity framework in a virtual space that allows us to compare among different amounts of movement.
+This variable is new respect of the original paper and it’s interesting to analyze because in may provide information about how head-tracking affects the behavior of the subjects and extract conclusions about it.

 3. Experiment
 -------------

 ### 3.1.
 General description

-The experiment that we are performing has a main purpose to collect relevant and consistent data from the Oculus Rift device and the subjects regarding the effects of stereoscopic vision and head tracking in the task of 3D graph comprehension.
+The experiment has been design with the main purpose to collect relevant and consistent data from the Oculus Rift device and the subjects regarding the effects of stereoscopic vision and head tracking in the task of 3D graph comprehension.
 In addition, we will create a series of scenarios to retrieve data regarding to the effects of visual memory in 3D graph comprehension when the range of vision is reduced.

-This experiment is an extension of the one proposed in the study *Evaluating Stereo and Motion Cues for Visualizing Information Nets in Three Dimensions.* Whereas the effects of head tracking and 3D stereoscopic vision will be compared with the study, we will try to make some conclusions about the effects of visual memory on the performed task.

 The experiment will be composed of **three stages**.
 Each one will be composed of **three scenarios** according to the graph complexity**.** The description of each stage is the following one: